Course Content and Outcome Guide for CH 221H

 Intended Outcomes for the course

-- apply the fundamental principles of measurement, matter, atomic theory and chemical bonding to subsequent courses in chemistry, biology, physics, geology, engineering and various other related disciplines that depend upon these principles for successful comprehension.
+- apply the fundamentals of measurement, matter, atomic theory and chemical bonding to subsequent courses that depend upon these principles for comprehension such as in the field of chemistry, biology, physics, geology, engineering and related disciplines.

-- use an understanding of effective written communication skills to effectively communicate complex scientific and technological ideas, models and conclusions through the generation of informal and formal writings and reports in a scientifically acceptable manner.
+- communicate complex scientific and technological ideas, models and conclusions through the generation of informal and formal writings and reports in a scientifically acceptable manner.

-- use scientific research methods to investigate chemically-oriented questions relevant to individual interests, and make connections to other natural and physical sciences, the arts, humanities and/or other areas of human interest.
+- apply chemistry based scientific research methods to investigate questions relevant to student's individual interests and to make connections to other sciences and/or the humanities.

-- effectively communicate (verbally and written) about sources of scientific information, including primary literature and topics from professional scientific presentations, discussing the bias, strengths and weaknesses of the information and the effect of the chemistry and chemical concepts on themselves and their environment.
+- effectively communicate verbally and in writing the effect of the chemistry and chemical concepts on themselves and their environment.

 - Use sustainability ideas and tools to identify and assist green chemistry innovation.